OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-tasks/creating-installer.md

 	1. Run the `build-util/3-copy-gp-win-to-amazon-s3.sh` batch file to upload the latest Windows installer.
 	2. Run the `build-util/3-copy-gp-to-amazon-s3.sh` script to upload a Cygwin/Linux version and update the catalog file - this is necessary because the script above does not create the catalog file or `index.html` file.
-	**Need to update the first script above to handle Windows installer update.**
+	This script, when run on Cygwin, will also update the Windows installer zip file.
+	Therefore, prepare the Windows installer file first and then process the Cygwin installer.
 7. Test the installer.
 Download the Windows installer from the [GeoProcessor Downloads](http://software.openwaterfoundation.org/geoprocessor/) page.
 	1. Then run the `Scripts\gp.bat` or `Scripts\gpui.bat` batch file.